 A heat wave is a period of unusually hot weather lasting two or more days.
 The temperature is hotter than average for the region.
-In an extreme heat wave, temperatures will break records.
+In an extreme heat wave, temperatures break records.
 The frequency, severity, and length of heat waves are increasing.

 National Weather Service Warnings